 This is an entertaining and deliberately silly comic book film that still managed to not entertain me as much as it should.

-47. Cut Snake, directed by Tony Ayres (6/10)
+57. Cut Snake, directed by Tony Ayres (6/10)

 Unfortunately, the film sticks too much to the traditional formula.
 It would be nice if the ’70s Australian setting and the more modern love triangle were paired with an ending that didn’t reek of White Heat or The Public Enemy.

 Second thoughts: I get the idea of trying to update a genre, but when a classic genre has already been revived and updated, it’s probably better to go with tropes from the revisionist era – i.e. neo-noir in this case – than the original era, since the flaws with the original style are well known.
 For me the ending really did weaken what was otherwise a fascinating attempt are reinventing noir.

-48. Iris, directed by Albert Maysles (6/10)
+58. Iris, directed by Albert Maysles (6/10)

-49. Cathedrals of Culture [omnibus film] (6/10)
+59. Cathedrals of Culture [omnibus film] (6/10)

 2 pretty great shorts, and some far less successful ones.

-50. Natural Resistance, directed by Jonathan Nossiter (6/10)
+60. Natural Resistance, directed by Jonathan Nossiter (6/10)